 - Menstrual cycle: Even you notice discharge which is more creamy or milky than usual before or after your period, it can merely be the regular part of your menstrual cycle.
 Don’t worry.
 Observe and monitor your monthly cycle regularly, and you will learn the way your body works over the years.

 You always should keep in mind that articles about different types of vaginal discharge are helpful and will hold you well-informed, but only your doctor can examine you and set up a proper diagnosis.
-Avoid self-medication based on the information that you find on the Net!
+Avoid self-medication based on the information that you find on the internet.

-I will describe you some of the most common warning signs associated with the abnormal discharges.
+Here are some of the most common warning signs associated with the abnormal discharges.
 If you notice some of them, ask for the professional opinion of your doctor.
 Well, the most important indicators that your vaginal secretion is abnormal are:

 - an unpleasant and strong vaginal odor